digitalocean/marketplace-partners/README.md

 This repository contains resources for [DigitalOcean Marketplace](https://marketplace.digitalocean.com/) partners, like documentation on image requirements and creation, tools for image cleanup and validation, and templates for build automation.

+## Getting Started creating your Kubernetes based 1-Click App

+Please visit [our Kubernetes Marketplace repo](https://github.com/digitalocean/marketplace-kubernetes/blob/master/CONTRIBUTING.md) for instructions on how to create and submit your Kubernetes based 1-Click App.

-## Getting Started
+## Getting Started creating your Droplet based 1-Click App

-The overall process for creating a Marketplace image is as follows:
+The overall process for creating an image that you can submit as a Droplet based 1-Click App is as follows:

 1. **Create and configure a build Droplet manually first** to make sure your configuration works.
 You can create a build Droplet with any method, like the [control panel](https://cloud.digitalocean.com/), the [API](https://developers.digitalocean.com/), or command-line tools like [`doctl`](https://github.com/digitalocean/doctl).